 Few things can brighten up a room like a house plant.
 A vibrant splash of green can instantly liven up a bland workspace and make it feel more welcoming.
 While this can help give clients and guests a good first impression, it can also help employees feel happier.
-DSE workers, in particular, are often surrounded by tech, so having plants dotted around can offer a welcome break from screen fatigue.
+DSE workers, in particular, are often surrounded by tech, so having plants dotted around can offer a welcome break from work fatigue.

 Meanwhile, the Journal of Environmental Psychology discovered that the presence of plants in the workplace can increase employees’ attention spans.
 A University of Michigan study corroborates the hypothesis, suggesting that a leafy office can improve memory and attention by 20%.

 Perhaps this is in part because plants improve the air quality around them.
 Did you know that high levels of carbon dioxide can make it harder to concentrate?
 By reducing harmful CO2 levels and boosting oxygen, plants give you more space to breathe and think clearly.
-They’re also effective at removing volatile organic compounds (VOCs) which can be released by computers, printers, and other electronic equipment.
+They’re also effective at removing volatile organic compounds (VOCs) which can be released by computers, printers, and other electronic display screen equipment.
 VOC emissions are thought to be carcinogenic and can lead to headaches, nausea, and loss of coordination.

 So, it seems house plants can be an affordable and effective way to bring happiness and health benefits to the office.
 What’s not to like?